Explorers Post #153

 - Multi-post or multi-regional seminars

 - Traffic direction

-Explorer Post members are expected to attend all regular scheduled meetings which are primarily held on Tuesday night bi-weekly.
+Explorer Post members are expected to attend all regularly scheduled meetings.
 Members will receive basic instruction and be tested on various phases of law enforcement to include:

 - Criminal Law

 - Traffic Control and Direction